GerardMJuan/simlr-ad/README.md

 ## Introduction and motivation

 Alzheimer's disease (AD) is a neurodegenerative pathology, which degenerates the brain and causes cognitive deterioration and loss of memory.
-It is one of the biggest problems in public health in the world, and while many efforts have been inverted into studying the disease, its causes and its progression, much things about the disease are still not known.
+It is one of the biggest problems in public health in the world, and while many efforts have been inverted into studying the disease, causes and progression paths, many things about the disease are still not known.

 One interesting area to explore is disease subpying.
-Does the disease behaves differently between patients?
+Does the disease behave differently between patients?
 If so, why?
 Answering those two questions mean:
-1. Identifying possible subgroups of the population where the disease behaves similarly.
+1. Identifying possible subgroups of the population where the disease progresses and behaves similarly.
 2. Identifying the factors that define those subgroups.

 ![Overview](poster/overview.png)